 Seema is available to speak to the media about job creation, the refugee crisis and insecurity in Afghanistan.
 To arrange an interview, or to speak with another one of our experts, please contact Ann Dickinson (below).

 Charlotte Bohman holds a Master’s degree in Economics and Business Administration from the Stockholm School of Economics.
 She has a solid background in leading positions from the business sector, both from public and private companies, mainly as a CEO.
 She is and has been for years a board member of several organisations and companies including AMF Pension, the Swedish Federation of Industries, The Ratio Research Institute and Swedish Foreign Trade Association.

 Abdul Rahim Nasry

-Twenty-two years, two degrees and several program management jobs later, Nasry moved back to Afghanistan with his wife and five children to help rebuild the country, managing an education training programme for US non-profit Management Sciences for Health before taking control of the Afghan government’s National Skills Development Program.
+Fourteen years, two degrees and several program management jobs later, Nasry moved back to Afghanistan with his wife and children to help rebuild the country, managing an education training programme for US non-profit Management Sciences for Health before taking control of the Afghan government’s National Skills Development Program.
 A subsequent stint as Strategic Advisor to the Deputy Minister of Labour Affairs – where he helped shape government policy on vocational training, employment strategy and job creation – led Nasry to Hand in Hand Afghanistan, which he joined as Country Director in early-2012.
-Today, 38,000 enterprises and 44,000 jobs have been created in some of the country’s most heard-to-reach post-conflict areas.
+Today, 39,000 enterprises and 44,000 jobs have been created in some of the country’s most heard-to-reach post-conflict areas.
 Major new funding was also secured from the Johnson & Johnson Corporate Citizenship Trust and the Delegation of the European Commission to Afghanistan.

 “Security has been a big challenge for us as it makes travelling to and between rural areas costly and risky,” Nasry told The Guardian in 2013.
 “However… unemployment is a key reason for people fighting, so we see our job creation as having a positive impact on security.”